rust-lang/surveys/surveys/2022-annual-survey/questions.md

 > version that was released ~1 year prior.
 Additionally, at the time of this writing
 > all major Linux distros have a version equal to or newer than this version.

-### Which version(s) of Rust do you use in automated testing (e.g., CI)?

-Type: select all that apply (optional)

-REPEAT

-> **justification**
->
-> See the previous question.

-### If you use nightly, why?

-Type: select all that apply (optional)

-- I don't use nightly
-- Out of habit
-- For a particular language feature or set of language features I need
-- I like to have access to all the latest features
-- To help test the nightly version for bugs
-- For testing in CI
-- A crate dependency I use requires it
-- A tool I use requires it
-- Other (open response)

-> **justification**
->
-> We'd like to know what are the common reasons people use nightly
-> so that we can better understand where testers are coming from.

-### If you use beta, why?

-Type: select all that apply (optional)

-- I don't use beta
-- Out of habit
-- To adopt stabilized language features as early as possible
-- To help test the beta version for bugs
-- For testing in CI
-- Other (open response)

-> **justification**
->
-> Same justification as the question about nightly but for beta.

 ### Which editor or IDE setup do you use with Rust code on a regular basis?